Table of Contents

 - The tradition of hanging Christmas stockings continues to be an integral part of holiday celebrations around the world today!

->> Facts about Christmas stockings can fit right into your Christmas checklist as you prepare for holiday traditions.
 Sharing interesting tidbits about how stockings became a staple of Christmas can make the process of hanging them more meaningful, while checking off tasks like gift stuffing can be even more fun.

 Christmas Fun Facts For Adults